fl00r/pickup/README.md

     pickup.pick(3)
     #=> [ "gudgeon", "minnow", "minnow" ]
   ```
 Look, we've just catched few minnows!
-To get selmon we need some mor tries ;)
+To get selmon we need some more tries ;)

 Ok.
 What if our probability is not a linear function.
 We can create our pickup with a function: